 2006 - Month:

-01(representing the month number, pad with zero if less than two digits) orJan(representing the month abbreviation in English) - Date:
+01(representing the month number, pad with zeros if less than two digits) orJan(representing the English abbreviation of the month) - Date:

-02(representing the date number, pad with zero if less than two digits) - Hour:
+02(representing the date number, with leading zeros if less than two digits) - hours:

-You can combine these reference numbers with delimiters (such as-///:,) and Chinese characters (such as年/月/日/时/分/秒) to generate various date and time formats needed.
+You can combine these reference numbers with a separator such as-///:Combining with Chinese characters (such as年/月/日/时/分/秒) to generate various required date and time formats.

 |---|---|---|